 - Governments need to be concerned about monopoly enterprises that block innovative entrepreneurs from getting a foothold in the market and moving technology forward

-- To establish a “social contract” with the people who trade some independence for protections and other services, and usually granted through a constitution
+- To establish a “social contract” with the people who trade some independence for protection and other services, usually granted through a constitution

 - The most basic duty of a government is to protect its people from violence.
 It may include the military, police who enforce laws, and organizations to ensure the health and safety of the environment and food chain

-- A capitalist market economy controlled by buyers and sellers where the government verifies the fairness
+- A capitalist market economy controlled by buyers and sellers where the government verifies fairness

 - Citizens on their own without orders will create problems.
-Businesses without controls may harm the population
+Businesses without control may harm the population

 It is worth reflecting on where South Africa has succeeded or has failed.
 South Africa is the only country where they have enacted laws to protect the majority from the minority.
 One such act that has backfired is Black Economic Empowerment (BEE) and its derivatives such as Broad-Based Black Economic Empowerment (BBBEE).
 BEE is a racially inclusive program launched by the South African government to redress the inequalities of Apartheid by giving black people (African, Coloreds, and Indians) South African citizens economic privileges that are already available to Whites.
 It is a form of Affirmative action.
 Let me illustrate where this does not work.